Planning A Software Project? Try To Find The Answers To The Below 15 Questions To Make It A Grand Success

-How would you ensure that your product never stalls due to lack of stakeholder support?
+How would you ensure that your product never stalls due to a lack of stakeholders support?

 Who are your users?

-Off course, you are building a project for the users.
-Hence it’s important to know, who are those users?
+Of course, you are building a project for the users.
+Hence it’s important to know who are those users?
 What are their desires and frustrations?

 What values does the product provide to them?

-Hence, understanding how you are providing value to users help you determine which features to include and which don’t.
+Hence, understanding how you are providing value to users helps you determine which features to include and which don’t.

 What threats prevail if a poor-intentioned user has access to the product?